Protecting De-identified Documents from Search-based Linkage Attacks: Experiments

 \subsection{Results}

-Table \ref{table:results} presents the results.
-The baseline LLM rewriting -- without span-specific rephrasing -- preserves most of the semantic content but only eliminates 40\% of direct N-gram linkages.
-DP-based rewritings perform poorly, producing disfluent texts with weak semantic ties to the source.
-Handcrafted paraphrasing results in a text with modest numbers of edits, but with only 65\% of the direct linkages removed, and an increase in perplexity due to suboptimal lexical choices.
+Tables \ref{table:results} and \ref{table:results2} present the results for the two datasets.
+As we can observe, the baseline LLM rewriting -- which simply rewrites the full text without being provided with specific text spans to edit -- preserves most of the semantic content but only hinders 40-50\% of direct N-gram linkages.
+Handcrafted paraphrasing leads to modest numbers of edits, but with only 65-75\% of direct linkages removed, and an increase in perplexity due to suboptimal lexical choices.
+Finally, DP-based rewriting perform poorly, producing disfluent texts with weak semantic ties to the source.
+In contrast, the proposed method (last two lines in the Tables) eliminates around 99.8\% of N-gram linkages, although a small number persists when the LLM is repeatedly unable to find suitable rephrasing.

-In contrast, the proposed method is able to eliminate around 99.8\% of N-gram linkages, although a small number persist when the LLM is repeatedly unable to find suitable rephrasings.
-Overall, the method offers the most effective balance between precluding search-based linkages and preserving the semantic content of the document.
-While the approach limited to single N-grams (arity=1) produces a rewritten text that is semantically closer to its input, it fails against linkages due to N-gram combinations.
-As shown in the results, those indirect linkages can also be removed (arity $\leq 3$), although at the cost of more extensive edits.
-See Appendix \ref{sec:example} for examples of rewritten texts.
+We can observe a lower semantic similarity and higher perplexity of the rewritten biographies compared to the court cases.
+This seems to be due to the fact that many of the spans to replace in the biographies correspond to named entities or other highly specific terms that have a high impact on the document semantic similarity.

+The two Tables focus on linkages with $k=2$, which corresponds to the risk of singling out.
+The approach can be applied to higher values of $k$, at the cost of more extensive edits, leading itself to slight drops in semantic similarity\footnote{For instance, with $k=5$ instead of $k=2$, the semantic similarity of the presented approach (as measured by \begin{scriptsize}\textsf{distilroberta}\end{scriptsize} on the ECHR court cases) drops from 0.987 to 0.975.}.

+Appendix \ref{sec:example} provides a full, step-by-step example of a court case document rewritten using the baselines and proposed approach.

 In terms of computing time, the method took (on a single GPU) an average of 15.5 ($\pm 12.8$) secs per document to avert linkages with single N-grams, and 52.6 ($\pm 37.2$) secs to avert linkages with N-gram combinations (up to arity 3).
 The court cases have an average of 750 ($\pm 389$) words.